 A significant component of cash and cash equivalents comprise amounts initially received from Clearing Members in cash as initial and variation margin, and as contributions to the default funds.
 In compliance with EMIR, these amounts are held in accounts separate from the Company's own resources.

-Own cash and cash equivalents comprise \$186,400,000 of cash and cash equivalents. \$18,400,000 of this amount is restricted as the Company's own resources to be used in the default waterfall.
+Own cash and cash equivalents comprise \$158,401,000 of cash and cash equivalents, of which \$18,600,000 is restricted as the Company's own resources to be used in the default waterfall.

 12. Trade and other payables